 When comparing two groups with different LDL levels, the instantaneous risk of dying is estimated to be 7.57% lower (hazard ratio 0.924) for each 10% difference in LDL level, with the group having the higher level of cholesterol tending toward a lower instantaneous risk of death.
 This observed difference is statistically different from an odds ratio of 1 (P < 0.0005), with a 95% confidence interval suggesting that the observed hazard ratio is what might be typically observed if the true instantaneous risk of death was anywhere between 4.09% and 10.93% lower for each 10% higher LDL level.
 We thus reject the null hypothesis of no association between survival time and LDL level at study entry in favor of a trend toward risk of death among subjects with higher LDL levels is lower.

 *(The HR estimated per 1 unit of log LDL is not of much clinical interest.
-I used 10% difference for the purpose of greater interest, and I used the estimates by exponentiating the HR based on a 1% by natural logarithm of 1.1)
+I used 10% difference for the purpose of greater interest, and I used the estimates by exponentiating the HR based on a 1% by natural logarithm of 1.1) 3/5 for performing an appropriate analysis

+Did not report whether using Huber-White sandwich estimator or not (-1)

+Did not report which statistic the statistical inference is based on (-1) 4/5 for reporting the association appropriately

+Did not report the study population (-1)

+Total: 7

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 If HR is the hazard ratio (use the actual hazard ratio estimate) obtained from your regression model, this can be effected by the Stata code